regit/secure-conntrack-helpers/secure-conntrack-helpers.rst

 helps to reduce the load that could be created by some flooding.

 Anti-spoofing must be done on a per-interface basis.
 For each interface, we must list the authorized network on the interface.
-There is exception, which is the interface with the default route where an inverted logic must be used.
+There is an exception, which is the interface with the default route where an inverted logic must be used.
 In our example, let's take eth1, which is a LAN interface, and have eth0 being the interface with the default route.